-Afternoon craft seminars, business-of-writing panels, and writers’ chats
+- Afternoon craft seminars, business-of-writing panels, and writers’ chats

-Writing Breaks/Social Hours
+- Writing Breaks/Social Hours

-Visiting Writer readings and chats
+- Visiting Writer readings and chats

-Student/Faculty Semester Study Plan meetings
+- Student/Faculty Semester Study Plan meetings

 The Mile-High residencies offer concentrated periods of time when students can hone their writing in small peer workshops orchestrated and facilitated by our faculty.
 The workshops will take place every morning and include some writing lessons/prompts by the faculty member, critiques of student work by faculty and peers, and group discussions of a variety of writing issues.
-Students will attend a minimum of seven workshop classes to receive credit for their residency.
+Students will attend a minimum of seven of the eight workshop classes to receive credit for their residency.

 AFTERNOON CRAFT SEMINARS/BUSINESS OF WRITING PANELS

-In the afternoons, students will attend seminars on the theory and craft of writing, as well as, business of writing panels on interpretations of canonical and contemporary works, on examples of “Writing in the World” (ways in which one may make use of their writing talents for the public good), on the teaching of writing, and on the business of writing/publishing.
+In the afternoons, students will attend seminars on the theory and craft of writing, as well as business-of-writing panels on interpretations of canonical and contemporary works, on examples of “Writing in the World” projects (ways in which one may make use of their writing talents for the public good), on the teaching of writing, and on the business of writing and publishing.
 Students will attend a minimum of five craft seminars and five business-of-writing panels to receive credit for their residency.

 WRITING BREAKS/SOCIAL HOURS

-After dinner, students will kick back and enjoy readings by the Mile-High MFA faculty, by visiting writers, and by graduating MFA students.
+After dinner, students will kick back and enjoy readings by the Mile-High MFA faculty, by visiting writers, and by MFA students.
 Students will attend a minimum of seven evening events to receive credit for their residency.

 During each residency the Mile-High MFA will host visiting writers of all genres.
 Each visiting writer will give a reading, followed by a Q&A session and a book signing.

-A unique feature of the Mile-High MFA, our Wednesday “Intermezzo” is an opportunity for students to pull back from their busy activities and enjoy what our campus, the Mile-High City, and the Rocky Mountains have to offer: some quiet writing time, a two-mile-high skiing experience (January residencies only), or ice-skating in downtown Denver (January residencies only), a whitewater rafting trip (July residencies only), a hike on one of Colorado’s great mountain trails, or an excursion into downtown Denver—followed by dinner and student readings (and/or other student-centered entertainment).
+A unique feature of the Mile-High MFA, our Wednesday “Intermezzo” is an opportunity for students to pull back from their busy activities and enjoy what our campus, the Mile-High City, and the Rocky Mountains have to offer: some quiet writing time, a two-mile-high skiing experience (January residencies only), ice-skating in downtown Denver (January residencies only), a whitewater rafting trip (July residencies only), a hike on one of Colorado’s great mountain trails, or an excursion into downtown Denver—followed by dinner and student readings (and/or other student-centered entertainment).
 Revitalized by their Intermezzo experience, and with a strengthened sense of community among students across genres, students will dive into the second half of their residencies with renewed fervor and focus.

-Beginning in 2017, every residency will feature public thesis defenses, when our graduating students will formally defend their theses.
+Every residency will feature public thesis defenses, when our graduating students will formally defend their theses.

 RESIDENCY REQUIREMENTS/MAGIC NUMBER (7-5-5-7)

-To receive full credit for residencies, students are required to attend at least seven workshop meetings, at least five afternoon craft seminars, at least five afternoon business of writing panels, and at least seven evening readings.
+To receive full credit for residencies, students are required to attend at least seven workshop meetings, at least five afternoon craft seminars, at least five afternoon business-of-writing panels, and at least seven evening readings.

 SAMPLE RESIDENCY SCHEDULE

-1:00-2:30 Craft Seminar
+1:00-2:15 Craft Seminar

-6:30-7:30 Core Faculty or Visiting Writer Reading/Q&A
+6:00-7:00 Faculty or Visiting Writer

 Mile-High MFA students may occasionally be offered the option of attending a remote residency in lieu of a residency on campus.
 Remote residencies will take the place of a campus residency in that the student attending a remote residency will earn the same number of credits towards the MFA degree and fulfill the same requirements.
 Remote residencies will feature visiting writers from the region or country where the residency is held; a smaller number of students and core faculty; and additional expense.
 Students will be notified about a year in advance regarding the details of an upcoming remote residency.
-To be considered for a remote residency students will be required to submit a short essay on why the remote residency will be beneficial to their writing practice.
+To be considered for a remote residency, students will be required to submit a short essay on why the remote residency will be beneficial to their writing practice.
 Students will be selected based on seniority in the program, genre representation, and their short-essay applications.